MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

     > You can view the users in your Microsoft 365 tenant by going to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/users).

     > [!NOTE]
-    > In addition to authenticating the user, the Microsoft Graph Toolkit's `mgt-login` component also retrieves an access token that can be used by Microsoft Graph to access files, chats, emails, and calendar events, and other organizational data.
+    > In addition to authenticating the user, the Microsoft Graph Toolkit's `mgt-login` component also retrieves an access token that can be used by Microsoft Graph to access files, chats, emails, calendar events, and other organizational data.
 The access token contains the scopes (permissions) such as `User.Read`, `Calendars.Read`, and others that you saw earlier:
     >
     >   ```typescript
     >   Providers.globalProvider = new Msal2Provider({
     >       clientId: AAD_CLIENT_ID, // retrieved from .env file
-    >       scopes: ['User.Read', 'Chat.ReadWrite', 'Calendars.Read', 'ChannelMessage.Read.All', 'ChannelMessage.Send', 'Files.Read.All', 'Mail.Read',]
+    >       scopes: ['User.Read', 'Presence.Read', 'Chat.ReadWrite', 'Calendars.Read',
+    >                'ChannelMessage.Read.All', 'ChannelMessage.Send', 'Files.Read.All', 'Mail.Read']
     >   });
     >   ```

 1. Select **View Related Content** for the *Adatum Corporation* row in the datagrid.
-This will trigger Microsoft Graph to retrieve related files, chats, emails, and calendar events.
+This will cause organizational data such as files, chats, emails, and calendar events to be retrieved using Microsoft Graph.
 Once the data loads, it'll be displayed below the datagrid in a tabbed interface.
-Note that you won't have any data at this point.
+Note that you probably won't see any data at this point since you haven't added any files, chats, emails, or calendar events for the user in your Microsoft 365 developer tenant yet.
+Let's fix that in the next step.

     :::image type="content" source="../media/display-org-data.png" alt-text="Displaying Organizational Data":::

-1. Your Microsoft 365 tenant doesn't have any related organizational data for *Adatum Corporation* at this point.
-To fix this, perform at least one of the following actions:
+1. Your Microsoft 365 tenant may not have any related organizational data for *Adatum Corporation* at this point.
+To add some sample data, perform at least one of the following actions:

     - Add files:
         - Visit https://onedrive.com and login using your Microsoft 365 Developer tenant credentials.